codeMAHDI/interview_prep./lib/DOC.md

-vs code(Code editor)- no dev tools
+-vs code(Code editor)- no dev tools
-Intellij IDEA(" + IDE(Dev tool available))
+-Intellij IDEA(" + IDE(Dev tool available))
-Jetbens are famous for IDE Development.
+-Jetbens are famous for IDE Development.
-Flutter is a framework(Building) and Dart(Build bananor jonno materials gula) is programming language.
+-Flutter is a framework(Building) and Dart(Build bananor jonno materials gula) is programming language.

 **SDK->**
 Think of the Flutter SDK like a box of tools that includes everything you need to make beautiful apps:
 -Pre-built widgets (buttons, text fields, etc.)